WICG/client-hints-infrastructure/README.md

   enabling tight control over which third party origins can access requested hint data.

-The goal of Client Hints is to **reduce active fingerprinting** on the web while **enabling scalable and privacy preserving content adaptation** between client and server, via a standardized set of content negotiation primitives at the HTTP and user agent levels.
+The goal of Client Hints is to **reduce passive fingerprinting** on the web while **enabling scalable and privacy preserving content adaptation** between client and server, via a standardized set of content negotiation primitives at the HTTP and user agent levels.